 1. Driver Fatigue or Hours-of-Service Violations

 Federal law has strict rules regarding the number of hours a commercial bus driver may spend behind the wheel in a day.
-Studies have shown that there is a steep decrease in reaction time and attentiveness when a person spends too much time driving.
-However, some bus drivers may skirt these hours-of-service laws in an attempt to boost their paycheck.
+Studies have shown a steep decrease in reaction time and attentiveness when a person spends too much time driving.
+However, some bus drivers may skirt these hours-of-service laws to boost their paycheck.

 Some bus and trucking companies have begun to install fatigue warning devices in their fleet vehicles.
 These devices closely monitor the driver and can set off a warning alarm as soon as the driver begins to blink too frequently or close their eyes for long periods.
 But these devices can be expensive and aren’t yet widely used.

-School bus drivers can also become fatigued – especially if they have long routes or must make a long drive to a faraway field trip location.
+School bus drivers can also become fatigued – especially if they have long routes or must drive to a faraway field trip location.
 This is incredibly dangerous and can lead to the children onboard getting injured.

 Some buses are equipped with speed monitors that prevent the bus from traveling over a predetermined speed.
 But these monitors don’t often work well on buses with routes that keep them within city limits.
 And, like fatigue sensors, they can be expensive and aren’t always used in large fleets.